Rae699/Blog/_posts/2025-03-03-my-second-post.md

 - ✅ Commit to 8-hour deep work days.
 - ✅ Track wins, blockers, breakthroughs.

 ---

 ## 📌 Why This Exists

+### To become the kind of engineer Google hires:
+A systems-minded, algorithmically sharp, AI-enabled builder who can design, optimize, and deploy robust, high-performance infrastructure.

-To close the gap between:
+### To close the gap between:
 - **"I can hack it together."**
 and
 - **"I can build it properly."**